Mark 41 vertical launching system

-The Mark 41 Vertical Launching System (Mk 41 VLS) is a shipborne missile canister launching system which provides a rapid-fire launch capability against hostile threats.
-The Vertical Launch System (VLS) concept was derived from work on the Aegis Combat System.
+The Mark 41 vertical launching system (Mk 41 VLS) is a shipborne missile canister launching system which provides a rapid-fire launch capability against hostile threats.
+The vertical launching system (VLS) concept was derived from work on the Aegis Combat System.

 History

 Refinement of the initial concept of Aegis system in the 1960s continued through the 1960s and 1970s, and the Mk 41 was conceived in 1976.
 Originally, the system was only intended to fire the RIM-66 Standard missile, but the height of the Mk 41 was increased to accommodate the larger Tomahawk missile.
 The prototype for the launcher was tested and evaluated on board USS Norton Sound.
 The first operational launcher was installed aboard USS Bunker Hill.